Even if you have never considered doing so, or have fleetingly entertained the idea, take the plunge: Unplug for the summer.

 Your kids will want to disown you, of course.
 But once they start talking to you again, they will thank you.

 What is Unplugged?

 To unplug can mean any number of things.
-At its most extreme, it means no television, no DVD players, no computers, no video games, no MP3 players, and no cell phones.
+At its most extreme, it means no smart phones, no computers, no tablets, no video games, no television.
 For most families, it means banning the use of any one of the above, in any combination.

 For instance, if the kids are young, you might want to consider outlawing or seriously restricting television for the summer.
-If your kids are older, take away the video games and computer to unplug them.
+If your kids are older, take away the video games, tablets, and computer to unplug them.

 On the other hand, the cell phone may be a necessity for you and your children, so there’s no reason to put it in the deep freeze for the summer.
 You might want to allow the phone but ban texting in the house or during family time.